Key Takeaways

 Personal Protective Equipment

 Personal protection must not be overlooked.
-Always wear:
+Always wear:- Hard hat to protect from falling objects.

 - Safety goggles to safeguard your eyes from harmful debris.